Decide What's Important and What Is Less So

 • Location: Where does the data live?
 Is it in a specific database, a cloud storage bucket, a third-party application, or a physical filing cabinet?

 • External Dependencies: Crucially, this inventory must extend beyond the company's walls.
 Which third-party vendors (payroll processors, cloud hosting providers, marketing agencies) handle, store, or transport your data?
 Their security posture is now part of your risk surface.
-In Europe, this is now a foundation of your data management through GDPR, DORA, AI Act and other legislation.
+In Europe, this is now a foundation of your data management through GDPR, DORA, the AI Act and other legislation.

 Step 3: Establish a Lifecycle Approach